iamkoch/iamkoch.github.io/_posts/2014-10-13-oo-principles-tell-dont-ask.markdown

 ---
 layout: post
 title:  "OO Principles: Tell, Don't Ask"
-date:   2015-10-13 18:42:43
+date:   2014-10-13 18:42:43
-categories: engineering development oo practises
+categories: engineering development object-oriented-practises OO
 comments: true
 ---
 I first heard “Tell don’t ask” during a course being given by ThoughtWorks and it’s certainly one of a set of phrases and one-liners that run through my head when coding.